Skip to main content

 Zettabytes Per Second (ZB/s) to Gigabytes Per Second (GB/s) Converter

-Type a value into the Zettabytes Per Second (ZB/s) field to convert to Gigabytes Per Second (GB/s).
+Type your transfer speed in the input field to find Gigabytes Per Second (GB/s) equivalent of your Zettabyte Per Second (ZB/s) value.
 1 ZB/s = 1,000,000,000,000 GB/s, covering both bit-based and byte-based transfer rate units.

 Convert Zettabytes Per Second to Gigabytes Per Second